EkType/Mukta/README.md

 ## Building the font from source

-Software required to build the fonts:

-- **[Fontlab Studio](http://www.fontlab.com/font-editor/fontlab-studio/):** `.vfb` design files are used by this font editor, for Windows and Mac from the Fontlab company with a proprietary license and requiring a license fee from each user.

-- **[ttfautohint](http://www.freetype.org/ttfautohint/):** Auto-hinter, for all platforms, from the Freetype Project, with a libre license

-- **[VOLT](http://www.microsoft.com/typography/VOLT.mspx):** `.vtp` files are used with this OpenType Layout (GPOS, GSUB) table editor, for Windows from Microsoft, with a proprietary license and free of charge

-- **[MS CacheTT](http://www.microsoft.com/typography/tools/tools.aspx):** Font engineering tool for VDMX, hdmx and LTSH tables, for Windows from Microsoft, with a proprietary license and free of charge

 The build process used by Ek Type is as follows:

 1. Make changes in FontLab `.vfb` file